About radiotherapy for prostate cancer

 Radiotherapy can treat prostate cancer that has spread, for example to the bones.
 It can help to slow down the cancer growth in the treatment area and relieve symptoms.

 Sometimes, doctors treat the whole body with internal radiotherapy to help control bone pain.
-You have an injection of a radioactive substance called strontium 89.
-The strontium 89 circulates throughout the body and is taken up by the cancer cells in the bone.
+You have an injection of a radioactive substance such as radium 223 or strontium 89.
+The radioactive liquid circulates throughout the body and is taken up by the cancer cells in the bone.
 It can destroy the cancer cells.

 You can view and print the quick guides for all the pages in the Treating prostate cancer section.